RML Group: Road cars

 RML's engineering skills were used in road-going cars for the first time in 1990, when the company built a small number of Ford GT40 replicas.
 In 1994, RML created several concept sketches for an undisclosed Japanese manufacturer.

 In 1999, RML returned with two different projects, the Opel Astra Concept DTM, a road-going prototype based on the Opel Astra Coupé the German company would debut the following year, and the ground up design of the Saleen S7.

 In 2003, Nissan ordered a prototype based on the new Nissan Micra, powered initially by a 265 hp Touring Car race engine (with a 6-speed sequential gearbox), and later by a 309 hp Nismo tuned V6 engine and called Micra R. The car debuted in the Geneva Auto Show.

 In 2011, RML showcased the Nissan Juke-R with Nissan announcing a limited production run of 'the worlds fastest crossover' in 2012.

 In 2014, RML developed and built the Q50 Eau Rouge concept on behalf of Infiniti Motor Co.

 RML Group produced a road-legal converted version of the Aston Martin Vulcan some time before 2018.

 In 2021, RML showcased the Short Wheelbase, essentially a modern classic inspired by the famed Ferrari 250 GT SWB.
 Only a few months later, RML released more details, indicating that only 30 units would be made, going on sale before the end of 2021.

 GT Hypercar

 Developed under the P39 codename, RML Group designed and built the GT Hypercar as a modern-day interpretation of road-going Le Mans racers.

-Featuring a 912 PS (900bhp) turbocharged six-cylinder engine, active aerodynamics and a carbon fibre body, the GT Hypercar is intended to be the ultimate track-day weapon, but one that is comfortable to drive to and from the circuit.
+Featuring a 912 PS (900 bhp) turbocharged six-cylinder engine, active aerodynamics and a carbon fibre body, the GT Hypercar is intended to be the ultimate track-day weapon, but one that is comfortable to drive to and from the circuit.
 The first customer car was delivered in September 2025, with production under way at RML Group's Wellingborough campus.